JioTV-Go/jiotv_go/README.md

 ### How to use JioTV Go natively

 1. Download the latest binary for your operating system from the [releases](https://github.com/rabilrbl/jiotv_go/releases/latest) page.
-2. On Linux/Unix, Give executable permission to the binary. `chmod +x jiotv_go-...`.
-Here `jiotv_go-...` is the name of the binary file you downloaded.
+2. On Linux/Unix, Give executable permission to the binary. `chmod +x jiotv_go-...`.<br /> Here `jiotv_go-...` is the name of the binary file you downloaded.
 3. Run the binary. `./jiotv_go-...`.
 4. Open `http://localhost:5001` in your browser.
 5. Login to JioTV by clicking on the Login button.